 The S5 will offer greater future-proofing, however.
 At time of writing the original and Series 1 and 2 are showing their age, and the 3 and 4 are likely to stop providing top-speed performance around two and one year(s) earlier than the Series 5 respectively.

 Onboard storage was upgraded relatively recently (16GB was introduced on the Series 3 for cellular models only, and included across all Series 4 models; all previous editions came with 8GB) and tends to be a low priority for wearables.
 For these reasons we expect the Series 5 to come with 16GB again.

 Could Apple bump the Watch's screen sharpness?
 The Series 4 models have higher resolution than the previous generation, but this only reflects their larger screen area, and the pixel density remains the same 326ppi offered since the original.
-We can't say we've ever found any Apple Watch screen unacceptably blurry, but we used to say the same thing about the iPhone 4, and look how far things have moved forward there.
+We can't say we've ever found any Apple Watch screen unacceptably blurry, but we used to say the same thing about the iPhone 4, and look how far things have moved on.

 Finally, we've noticed a gradual falling-off in battery performance since the Series 2.
 Each generation since then has, in our subjective tests, lasted a little less time between charges than the model before - the result of more powerful chips, bigger screens and a lack of extra space for larger battery cells.
 If Apple is willing to compromise in other areas, or if battery tech has moved on enough to make it possible, the Series 5 may be able to reverse this disagreeable trend.